Best daily deals

 The headphones have hinges so you can fold them to toss in your bag, and the earcups can rotate 90 degrees.

 The Bose QuietComfort 45 and Sony WH-1000XM4 feature largely similar connection options, with a couple of differences.
-The QC 45 connects to your device of choice using Bluetooth 5.1 and supports the default SBC and AAC codecs.
+The QuietComfort 45 connects to your device of choice using Bluetooth 5.1 and supports the default SBC and AAC codecs.
 The WH-1000XM4 connects using the slightly older Bluetooth 5.0, but it also supports Sony’s own high-quality LDAC codec, in addition to AAC and SBC.
 Neither headset uses Bluetooth 5.2, so there’s no chance either will support Bluetooth’s upcoming LC3 codec.

 If you’re an iPhone user, either headset should present virtually the same connection strength and audio quality due to the AAC support.
-However, if you use devices outside of Apple’s ecosystem, only the Sony headphones offer a reliable high-quality audio codec—AAC can be a little inconsistent on Android devices.
+However, if you use devices outside of Apple’s ecosystem, only the Sony headphones offer a reliable, high-quality audio codec — AAC can be a little inconsistent on Android devices.

 Does the Sony WH-1000XM4 or Bose QuietComfort 45 have better active noise canceling?